abaffa/baffa-1_disk_manager/README.md

-# Sol-1 Disk Manager for Sol-1 HomebrewCPU Minicomputer Emulator
+# Baffa-1 Disk Manager for Baffa-1 HomebrewCPU Minicomputer Emulator

-This is a disk manager for Sol-1 HomebrewCPU Minicomputer - A complete CPU and Minicomputer built from scratch in 74HC logic, created by Paulo de Tarco Constantino Junior (http://sol-1.org).
-Sol-1 project is inspired by [Bill Buzbee's work](http://homebrewcpu.com) on the [Magic-1 Minicomputer](http://www.magic-1.org/)
+This is a disk manager for Baffa-1 HomebrewCPU Minicomputer - a CPU and Minicomputer made from 74-Series Logic and based on Sol-1 Architecture proposed by Paulo de Tarco Constantino Junior (http://sol-1.org).

-The original computer softwares (bios, kernel, sample assembly language programs, ...) are available at https://github.com/abaffa/SOL1_MiniComputer.

-I've written an emulator for software testing that is running at http://sol-1.baffasoft.com.br.
+I've written an emulator for software testing that is running at http://baffa-1.baffasoft.com.br.

-The emulator software is available at https://github.com/abaffa/sol-1_emulator.
+The emulator software is available at https://github.com/abaffa/baffa-1_emulator.

 File example.dsk is an example of disk image.